Soulseek: Alternative clients

 Nicotine+ is an actively maintained fork of the now defunct Nicotine client.
-Nicotine+ uses a graphical interface, and runs under GNU/Linux, *BSD, Solaris, Windows, and macOS.
+Nicotine+ uses a graphical user interface, and runs under Linux, *BSD, Solaris, Windows, and macOS.
 It is currently maintained by a team of volunteers with its source hosted on GitHub.
 It uses GTK 4, Python 3, and supports UPnP.
 Stable and unstable packages are available for Alpine Linux Edge, Arch Linux, Debian, Fedora, Gentoo, Manjaro, NixOS, OpenBSD, Parabola, Solus, T2 SDE and Void Linux.
 Nicotine+ is also available as a Flatpak, as of release version 2.0.0 and Snap.

 Nicotine+'s defunct predecessor Nicotine also ran on all Unix-based systems, such as Mac OS X, and on Microsoft Windows.
 It is in turn based on the original PySoulSeek project.
 It may still be available from some package distributors on Linux-based systems.

 PySoulSeek was a Soulseek client written in Python that runs under Linux/FreeBSD/Solaris and other Unix-based operating systems.
 PySoulSeek runs under Mac OS X but with some difficulty.

 slskd and Museek+ are Soulseek clients utilizing a client-server model, though the latter is no longer under development.

 Seeker is a Soulseek client for modern Android devices.
 GoSeek was a Soulseek client for older Android devices (before Android Nougat).

 MewSeek was originally iSlsk, a Soulseek client for iPod Touch and iPhone clients running jailbroken versions of iOS.
 MewSeek no longer supports Soulseek.

 Clients for Mac OS X included Soulseex (ssX) and iSoul. iSoul was based on an earlier client called Solarseek.